Thank you to DLA Piper for updating the below content with North Carolina information.

-The Federal Deposit Insurance Corporation (“FDIC”) realizes that customers with limited access to a working telephone or the internet may have greater difficulty obtaining financial information.
-Customers with access to a working telephone may contact the FDIC toll-free at 1-877-ASK-FDIC or 1-877-275-3342 or TDD 800- 925-4618 for information about accessing their bank accounts, lost records, ATM cards, direct deposits or how to reach their bank.
-This hotline operates from 8:00 a.m. to 8:00 p.m.
-Eastern Time Monday through Friday and 9:00 a.m. to 5:00 p.m. on Saturday and Sunday.
-Customers with access to the internet may visit the FDIC website at www.fdic.gov/consumers/assistance and submit a Consumer Assistance Online Form with questions or complaints electronically.
+Affected bank customers with access to a working telephone can contact the Federal Deposit Insurance Corporation (“FDIC”) at 1-877-275-3342 (TTY 1-800-877-8339) for information about accessing their bank accounts, lost records, ATM cards, direct deposits or how to reach their bank.
+This line operates from 8:00 a.m. to 6:00 p.m.
+Eastern Time Monday through Friday and 8:00 a.m. to 1:00 p.m. on Saturday.
+These hours were extended during Hurricane Florence and may be extended again in response to disasters.
+Customers with access to the internet may visit the FDIC website at https://www.fdic.gov/consumers/assistance and can submit inquiries or complaints about financial institutions at https://ask.fdic.gov/fdicinformationandsupportcenter/s/

-Q 7.2 – Your client has relocated due to Hurricane Florence.
-Will local banks cash their checks if they are not a customer of that bank?
+Q 7.2 – Your client has relocated due to the disaster.
+Will local banks cash their checks if they are not customers of that bank?

 If your client does not have an account relationship with the bank, the bank may be concerned about whether there are sufficient funds in your client’s account.
 Ask the bank that your client is dealing with to call his or her bank to determine his or her account balance.
 The FDIC encourages working with the bank to provide the necessary information to the bank your client is now dealing with so your client can conduct banking transactions.
 However, the FDIC recognizes that your client may have no other alternative but to open a new banking account in the area in which your client has relocated.